jagotu/BACIL/thesis_text/thesis_text.md

 ## Partial Evaluation

 The most important principle allowing Truffle/Graal to reach high performance is Partial Evaluation.
-It was theoretically known for decades, one of the foundational works being [Partial computation of programs (1983)](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf), but modern advances in computer performance make it practically usable.
+It is theoretically known for decades, one of the foundations being [Partial computation of programs (1983)](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf), but modern advances in computer performance make it practically usable.

 The high-level view of partial evaluation offered by Futamura is "specializing a general program based upon its operating environment into a more efficient program".